RealKareemAnees/stage3/README.md

 - Familiarize yourself with CICD basics.

-- Gain proficiency in GitLab.
+- Gain proficiency in GitLab with Learning GitHub Actions for DevOps CICD course from Oreilly (downloaded)

 ## Stage Project: PALM TREE